Primordial non-Gaussianities from inflation

-Much of the difficulty in extracting the cubic terms occurs because a straightforward expansion of the action to third order produces a set of interactions that obscures the true size of their physical effect, at least in the coordinates that have been chosen.
-Expressed in terms of the slowly rolling parameters, the terms that emerge at third-order do not appear to be suppressed at all, whereas in fact the three-point function is suppressed by a factor of $\epsilon^2$ beyond the inherent smallness of $\zeta$.
-With another choice of the coordinates for the fluctuations, this suppression would have been more evident.
-Unfortunately, such coordinates would have in turn hidden other important properties of fluctuations---how they behave when they have been stretched beyond the horizon, for instance.
-This important property is much clearer in the coordinates that have been chosen here.
-Unfortunately, there is no perfect set of coordinates which is at once suited to all possible purposes.
+The three-point function is determined by the cubic interactions, which means that the action next needs to be expanded a further order in the small fluctuations.
+Much of the difficulty in extracting these cubic terms occurs because a straightforward expansion of the action to third order in $\zeta$ produces a set of interactions where some of the coefficients obscure the true size of their physical effect.
+For example, some of the terms that emerge at third-order superficially appear not to be suppressed at all, though in fact the three-point function is suppressed by a factor of $\epsilon^2$.
+With other coordinates for describing the fluctuations, this suppression would have been obvious.
+Unfortunately, these coordinates, which are presented in the appendix, are not as useful for describing the fluctuations once they have been stretched well outside the horizon.
+For this purpose it is $\zeta(t,\vec x)$ that is ideal---it becomes essentially constant far outside the horizon and it is closely related to the classical fluctuations in the spatial curvature which are commonly used for treating the inhomogeneities of the universe after inflation has ended.
+Unfortunately, there is no perfect set of coordinates that is at once suited to all possible purposes.

-Most of this section is devoted to showing how to convert the cubic interactions---those that emerge when the action is expanded directly---into a simpler form where the $\epsilon^2$ suppression is made obvious.
-This latter form can then be used to calculate the inflationary prediction for the three-point function as was just outlined above.
-Going from one set of interactions to the other is in fact quite tedious, and many of the steps have been secretly guided by a foreknowledge of the final result.
-So much of the calculation will appear to be achieving nothing except to generate more and more terms.
-Only at the very end, when all of the separate calculations are put back together, will the goal of finding a simpler set of cubic interactions finally be attained.
+Most of this section is devoted to showing how to convert the cubic interactions---those that emerge when the action is expanded directly---into a simpler form where only the $\epsilon^2$ suppressed terms are left.
+This latter form will be used to calculate the inflationary prediction for the three-point function in the next section.
+Going from one set of interactions to the other is a bit tedious.
+Only at the very end, when all of the separate calculations have been put back together, will the goal of finding a simpler set of cubic interactions finally be attained.